davidweeyongzhi/Capstone-1---Predicting-S-P-500/README.md

 respective lags of 1 day, 1 week, 1 month and 1 year, and evaluate the respective Root Mean Square Error (RMSE).
 A percentage of error of model is calculated by dividing RMSE with the mean of dataset values.

-Seasonal decomposition and Stationary tests are conducted on dataset to find out if there are trends or seasonal effects on dataset and if the dataset is Stationary.
+Seasonal decomposition and stationary tests are conducted on dataset to find out if there are trends or seasonal effects on dataset and if the dataset is stationary.
 The results: there are trends and seasonal effects, dataset is non-stationary and has high auto-correlations with its lag values.

 Dataset is converted to stationary by differencing the daily levels and scaled to range of -1 to 1.